mburr-salesforce/lwr-recipes/doc/CONTRIBUTING.md

 ## Testing

 The LWR recipes use the UI Testing Automation Model (UTAM) to validate your code.
-Before committing any changes, run [UTAM](https://rfcs.lwc.dev/rfcs/utam) tests.
+Before committing any changes, run [UTAM](https://pilot.utam.dev/guide/introduction) tests.

 ```bash
 yarn test:e2e
 ```

+For unit testing, we recommend using [Jest](https://github.com/salesforce/sfdx-lwc-jest).
+For performance testing, we recommend using [BestJS](https://bestjs.dev).

 ## Git Workflow